mongodb/js-bson/docs/upgrade-to-v5.md

 // BSONError: serialize does not support an array as the root input
 ```

-if the functionality of turning arrays into an object with numeric keys is useful see the following example:
+If the functionality of turning arrays into an object with numeric keys is useful see the following example:

 ```typescript
 // Migration example: